 The National Hotel, where we are staying, is on Water Street, the heart of Block Island and luckily where the ferry drops off.

 A prominent big white Victorian building, it was one of the first structures we noticed as we were pulling in on the ferry.

-As we walk up the stairs of the hotel donned with our overnight backpacks, we see couples and families chatting away on the large porch enjoying breakfast with a view.
+As we walk up the stairs of the hotel with our overnight backpacks, we see couples and families chatting away on the large porch enjoying breakfast with a view.
 That will be us tomorrow, I think to myself.

-Check-in goes smooth and as we head to our room on the top floor we quickly realize that packing light is the way to go.
+Check-in goes smoothly and as we head to our room on the top floor we quickly realize that packing light is the way to go.
 No elevators in a cool historic hotel like this.

 Our corner room is cozy and colorful, overlooking the wild ocean.
 And I have to say the bathroom view isn’t too shabby either.